Motorola AURA

 2. Display Quality:

-Among the important features of the Nokia 8800 Arte was its display quality.
-The OLED panel delivers things like good color reproduction and contrast, making the images appear crisp and vivid on screen.
-That was quite the experience, especially when viewing images or browsing through menus in the phone.
+One of the significant features of the Nokia 8800 Arte was its display quality.
+The OLED panel delivers, kind of good color reproduction and also strong contrast, so the pictures look crisp and vivid on the screen.
+It felt pretty impressive, honestly, especially when you were looking at photos or just scrolling through menus on the phone.

 Another important characteristic was great readability under different scenarios, like in direct sunlight, usually a concern for many in-house phones at that time.
 This was further bolstered by a scratch-resistant glass brought over the display.